Fixed-Rate 50 Year Mortgage Calculator

 "A 50-year mortgage would save approximately $119 per month, but double your total interest costs.
 The key question: Is this short-term savings worth decades of additional borrowing and substantially higher lifetime costs?"

-Read Fortune analysis →NPR
+Read Fortune analysis →

 "While the advantage of a 50-year loan is a lower monthly payment, the monthly savings are modest—slightly more than $100—while the total interest costs increase substantially.
 Housing experts warn the benefits would be minimal for most buyers."